-As at the reporting date, the Group's investment in its Australian and Japanese subsidiaries are hedged by part of the AUD term loan with a total carrying amount of AUD278.000 million (RM844.036 million) (2021: AUD278.000 million (RM868.806 million)) and the JPY term loan with a carrying amount of JPY5,401.250 million (RM174.190 million) (2021: nil), respectively with the purpose to mitigate the currency risk arising from the subsidiaries' net assets.
+As at the reporting date, the Group's investment in its Australian and Japanese subsidiaries are hedged by part of the AUD term loan with a total carrying amount of AUD278.000 million (RM862.022 million) (2022: AUD278.000 million (RM844.036 million)) and the JPY term loan with a carrying amount of JPY5,401.250 million (RM174.563 million) (2022: JPY5,401.250 million (RM174.190 million)), respectively with the purpose to mitigate the currency risk arising from the subsidiaries' net assets.
 The foreign currency loans are designated as net investment hedges.

 The Group determines the existence of an economic relationship between the above hedging instruments and hedged items based on the currencies and amounts.
-The Group has established a hedge ratios of 1:1.13 (2021: 1:1.20) for Australia and 1:0.87 (2021: nil) for Japan as the underlying risk of the hedging instruments are identical to the hedged risk components.
+The Group has established hedge ratios of 1:1.01 (2022:1:1.13) for Australia and 1: 0.87 (2022: 1: 0.87) for Japan as the underlying risk of the hedging instruments are identical to the hedged risk components and has no significant changes to the ratios.
 The Group has assessed the effectiveness of the above hedging relationships at the reporting date by comparing changes in the part of the carrying amount of the loans that are attributable to changes in the exchange rates with the changes in the net investment in the foreign operations due to movements in the exchange rates.

-The hedge ineffectiveness recognised in income statement is RM7.171 million (2021: RM2.869 million) in relation to the net investment hedges.
+The hedge ineffectiveness recognised in income statement is RM6.333 million (2022: RM7.171 million) in relation to the net investment hedges.